 However, you can usually get around by simply saying the names of towns and villages as well as a few names of food items that you like.
 For me it was comparable to West Africa or China in terms of language difficulty.

-Sure, we’d all love to be the first pasty white face that an isolated village of godless savages has ever seen but I’m sorry to say that those days are over…yes, even for the lost island of New Guinea.
+Sure, we’d all love to be the first foreign face that an isolated group of villagers has ever seen but I’m sorry to say that those days are long gone.
+Yes, even for the lost island of New Guinea.
 So is it touristy?
 Well, by most standards…. no. There are no luxury hotels, ticket takers or entry fees.
 However you will hardly be the first outsider to step foot there.

 To give you an example on actual numbers, the village of Syosimo, which is on many tour routes, saw about 50 tourists in 2015 (based on the village ledger).
 The vast majority of those tourists were in the months of February, July and August.

 You will notice that there are certain villages that are on the usual tour group routes, and they act accordingly selling souvenir, asking for “gifts”, charging inflated prices and even putting on a show or two.
 However you will also notice that if you can break away from the normal route you will find villages that are much more friendly and authentic.
 Although this is not always so easy.
 Tourists complaining that Papua is too touristy probably did not get away from the standard tourist route.